 - Analyse the features of published writing, and show understanding of how your findings can be applied in your own writing practice.

-- Demonstrate skill in writing in English, to a standard expected in intermediate level study.
-Demonstrate attention to the details of editorial polish (spelling, punctuation, layout, spacing, etc.).
+- Demonstrate skill in writing in English, including paying attention to the details of editorial polish (spelling, punctuation, layout, spacing, etc.).

 |Timetable||View the lecture timetable | View the full unit timetable|